Graduate Program

 Numerical Methods

-• AM 2814F/G: Introduction to numerical analysis; polynomial interpolation, numerical integration, matrix computations, linear systems, nonlinear equations and optimization, the initial value problem.
-Assignments using a computer and the software package, Matlab, are an important component of this course.
+- AM 2814A/B: Introduction to mathematical computation.
+Approximate solution of linear systems, nonlinear systems, and the initial value problem for ODEs.
+Matrix computations and practical computational complexity.
+Optimization.
+Contemporary applications of mathematical computation.
+Assignments using a computer and mathematical software are an important component of this course.

 Part 2